mapproxy/mapproxy/doc/mapproxy_util.rst

 .. versionadded:: 1.5.0

-This sub-command parses a valid capabilites document from an URL and displays all available layers.
+This sub-command parses a valid capabilites document from a URL and displays all available layers.

-This tool does not create a MapProxy configuration, instead the displayed values shall help you to set up/modify your MapProxy configuration.
+This tool does not create a MapProxy configuration, but the output should help you to set up or modify your MapProxy configuration.

-The command takes any valid URL, if errors occur during the parsing process or opening of the URL, an error message will be shown.
+The command takes a valid URL GetCapabilities URL.

 .. program:: mapproxy-util wms_capabilities